nds-org/jupyter-et/tutorial-server/README.md

 # Test the server locally

     bash ./test-cyol.sh
-    # Note the code will display as the system startsup.
+    # Note the code will display as the system starts up.

 # Test the notebook locally